Our Top Picks for Home Solar Backup

 Features

-Expandable and available in multiple sizes, the IQ 10 comes with a 10-year warranty, which can be extended up to 15 years through Enphase.
+Expandable and available in multiple sizes, the IQ 5P comes with a 15-year/6,000-cycle warranty.

-Perhaps most notably, the IQ 10 provides seamless backup power in the event of an outage.
+Perhaps most notably, the IQ 5P provides seamless backup power in the event of an outage.
 This means that no manual intervention is required, and attached loads won't be interrupted.

-Although it is more expensive than some of the other options on the market and cannot be purchased as a stand-alone battery, the IQ 10's reliability, adaptability, and convenience make it an excellent choice for homeowners who prioritize peace of mind.
+Although it is more expensive than some of the other options on the market and cannot be purchased as a stand-alone battery, the IQ 5P's reliability, adaptability, and convenience make it an excellent choice for homeowners who prioritize their peace of mind.

 Cost

-EnergySage estimates the cost of the IQ 10 to be between $18,000 -$20,000, which would make it the most expensive on this list.
-However, at Project Solar we use a salesman-free pricing model, enabling us to offer this battery for $13,995 (fully installed, before any incentives).
+At Project Solar we use a salesman-free pricing model, enabling us to offer this battery for less than other companies.
+Two IQ 5P batteries cost $13,500 (fully installed, before any incentives).

-To add an Enphase battery to your system, you'll need to also install a System Controller 2--this basically works as a transfer switch that will disconnect you from the grid during outages.
+To add an Enphase battery to your system, you'll need to also install a System Controller--this basically works as a transfer switch that will disconnect you from the grid during outages.

-The System Controller 2 is included in our battery pricing, but you only need one of these for your entire system, even if you're installing multiple batteries.
-For this reason, each additional IQ 10 you purchase will cost $9,700 (fully installed, before incentives).
+The System Controller is included in our battery pricing, but you only need one of these for your entire system, even if you're installing multiple batteries.
+For this reason, each additional IQ 5P you purchase will only cost $5,000 (fully installed, before incentives).

 These batteries aren't the most DIY-friendly, but it is possible to add them to a DIY project with Project Solar.
-However, you will need to take a course on Enphase's website to become certified, and the batteries weigh in at over 300 pounds.
+However, you will need to take a course on Enphase's website to become certified, and the batteries weigh in at over 150 pounds each.

 Specifications